 The same password supplied during backup must be supplied again during a

 apply-log, or an

-apply-incremental-backupoperation for the backup, or mysqlbackup will error out when it encounters encrypted InnoDB tables during the operation.
+apply-incremental-backupoperation for the backup, or mysqlbackup will error out when it encounters encrypted InnoDB tables or binary/relay logs during the operation.
 If different passwords were used for different backups in a sequence of full and incremental backups, make sure the very password used to create an individual backup is supplied when performing an

 copy-back-and-apply-logoperation on it.